-Cadillac's flagship large sedan possesses some athletic chops and feels lively to drive.
-The firm ride is steady and controlled, and the interior is very quiet.
-The base engine is a turbo-four, but most buyers will opt for the midlevel nonturbo V6; the top trim carries a 404-hp twin-turbocharged V6.
-The eight-speed automatic has smooth shifts.
-All-wheel drive comes standard on versions with the V6.
-The interior is plush and roomy, but in-cabin storage is practically non-existent.
+Cadillac's flagship large sedan possesses some athletic chops and is lively to drive.
+While the ride is firm, the CT6 is steady and controlled, and the interior is very quiet.
+The base engine is a turbo-four, but most buyers will opt for the midlevel nonturbo V6; the top trim carries a 404-hp, twin-turbocharged V6.
+All-wheel drive is standard on versions with V6 engines.
+The interior is plush and roomy, but in-cabin storage is practically nonexistent.
 Front-seat comfort is superb, but the rear seat is a bit short on thigh support.
 Despite updates, the Cue infotainment system remains unintuitive and highly distracting to use.
 A plug-in hybrid version with an estimated 30 miles of EV range is also available.
-The CT6 offers GM's Super Cruise driver-assistance system, which operates on freeways and monitors the driver to make sure he/she is paying attention.
+The CT6 offers GM's Super Cruise driver-assistance system, which operates on freeways and monitors the driver to make sure he or she is paying attention.